akkefa/ml-notes/docs/probability.rst

 ############
 Probability
 ############
-Study studies randomness and uncertainty studies randomness and uncertainty.
+studies randomness and uncertainty.
 How to find the probability

 - of getting at least 2 heads in 5 coin flips
 - that a customer will buy milk if they are also buying bread